What Should I Do After An Accident At Work?

 This is can very often be the first thing that needs to be done after an accident.
 It depends on the seriousness of your injuries.
 Obviously if you have suffered catastrophic injuries which require immediate and urgent medical treatment and a hospital stay then this is obviously your first priority.
 However, if you are injured and you are able to deal with the points above after an accident which are reported to your employer do not admit to fault and take a note of witnesses.
 It is then important to seek medical treatment as soon as possible.

-This is important because first of all it ensures that you are getting the right medical help and assistance after an accident but also it records the fact that an accident occurred at your place of work.
+This is important because first of all it ensures that you are getting the right medical help and assistance after an accident.
+It also it records the fact that an accident occurred at your place of work.

 Speak To An Expert Work Accident Solicitor